 Why is Flamborough Head a European marine site?

 Flamborough Head was awarded Heritage Coast status 20 years ago in recognition of its natural heritage.
 The landscape is dominated by the rolling Yorkshire Wolds countryside which drops off spectacularly into the North Sea creating chalk cliffs, stacks, caves and coves.
+The cliffs along Bempton and around to the southern side of the headland were designated as a Special Protection Area in 1992 with a Special Conservation Area following in 1993.
+Together these form a European Marine Site, which is also known as a Natura 2000 site or a Marine Protected Area.

 The local history is just as interesting, being dominated by the legacy of the Vikings, smugglers, lighthouses and centuries of fishing.